-No. Questions Marks OR I see he re turns to those liars, the candle or the moon.
-If back, and reflect if faithfully.
-If ards me with tears and an agitation of hands. (b) Why have the candle and the moon been referred to as 'liars'? does the woman turn her back to the mirror? lain 'an agitation of hands'.
-1 1 1 Q. 13 ne extract given below and answer the questions that follow.
-Write the is in your answer sheet in one or two lines only.
-Number the answer ly.
-4 to crawl Parting rs of steady rain had driven him beneath a sack of rice. with his poison - flash lic tail in the dark room- (a) \ What had driven the scorpion to take shelter beneath a sack of rice?
-1 (b) E Explain "flash of diabolic tail" 1 (c) \ What happened to poet's mother after being stung by the scorpion?
-1 Q. 14 The peasants in ' Night of the Scorpion' are ignorant, but their hearts are 4 full of love and compassion.
+No. Questions Marks Then she turns to those liars, the candles or the moon. l see her back, and reflect it faithfully.
+She i rewards me with tears and an agitation of hands. (a) W /hy have the candles and the moon been referred to as 'liars' ?
+1 (b) W /hy does the woman turn her back to the mirror ?
+1 (c) E xplain ' an agitation of hands '.
+1 Q. 13 d the extract given below and answer the questions that follow.
+Write the 3 vers in your answer sheet in one or two lines only.
+Number the answer corre ectly. nours of steady rain had driven him awl beneath a sack of rice. ng with his poison - flash Ibolic tail in the dark room- (a) What had driven the scorpion to take shelter beneath a sack of rice?
+1 (b) Explain "flash of diabolic tail".
+1 (C) What happened to poet's mother after being stung by the scorpion?
+1 OR "Now the nightingale, inspired Flushed with confidence, and fired with both art and adoration, Sang and was a huge sensation." a) What had inspired the nightingale?
+1 b) How do we know she was a huge sensation?
+1 c) Did she remain a huge sensation?
+Give reasons for your answer.
+1 Q. 14 т he peasants in 'Night of the Scorpion' are ignorant, but their hearts are 4 fu II of love and compassion.
 Comment.
 Attempt in 50-75 words.
-OR ring his grief with the wedding - guest helps alleviate the pain of the itent marnier.
+OR haring his grief with the wedding - guest helps alleviate the pain of the ncient mariner.
 Comment.
 Attempt in 50 - 75 words.
-4 Q.15 Rea d the extact given below and answer the question that follow : dream is all amiss interpreted ; as a vision fair and forturnate ' ' o speaks these lines and to whom are they addressed?
-Who had nterpreted the dream?
-2 (b) Wha at is the speakers interpretation of the dream?
-2
+4 Q.15 R ead the extract given below and answer the questions that follow

-No. Questions Marks Q.16 'The Christmas Carol' depicts the transformation of a selfish miser into a kind and benevolent man .
+No. Questions Marks This dream is all amiss interpreted ; It was a vision fair and forturnate (a) Who speaks these lines and to whom are they addressed ?
+Who had misinterpreted the dream ?
+2 (b) What is the speaker's interpretation of the dream ?
+2 Q.16 'The Christmas Carol' depicts the transformation of a selfish miser into a kind and benevolent man .
 Comment.
-4 OR How does Charles Dickens bring out the spirit of Christmas in 'The Christmas Carol'?
-Q.17 'We were in the war, too but we were children'.
-What does the narrator mean by this statement?
-4 OR Why did grandmother continue the journey without grandfather?
+4 OR How does Charles Dickens bring out the spirit of Christmas in 'The Christmas Carol' ?
+Q.17 'We were in the war too but we were children' .
+What does the narrator mean by this statement ?
+4 OR Why were the scientists unhappy with Ch-tsal?
 4 Q.18 Imagine you are Babuli's wife.
 Write a diary entry expressing your reactions once Babuli informs you of his decision of giving his share of land to his elder brother.
 8 OR Imagine you are the postmaster.
-Since you have relized the pain Ali has gone through, you are full of remorse.
-Write a letter to your friend 8
+Since you have realised the pain Ali has gone through, you are full of remorse.
+Write a letter to your friend 8 ENGLISH - COMMUNICATIVE